jstowers/ReduxWeatherApp/MY_README.md

         }

-3. Don't want to mutate state.
+3. Don't mutate state!
+        Why?
+To ensure reliability and predictability.

+        Reducers are pure functions, meaning no side effects.
+        If a reducer depends on or looks to some external state to determine if its state should change, the reducer is no longer pure.
+This leads to bugs and less reliability.

-        If you use push() to add the payload.data for the new city to the existing state array, you would be mutating state.
+        If you use push() to add the new city's payload.data to the existing state array, you would be mutating state.
 Push() changes an existing array, it does not create a new array.

 4. Two options exist to create a new state array: